Generalized front propagation for spatial stochastic population models: Introduction

 The first such result of this nature, for stochastic spatial models, can be found in the works of Katsoulakis and Souganidis \cite{KS1,KS2, KS3} and Barles and Souganidis \cite{BS}.
 In \cite{KS1}, the authors studied a spin system subject to Glauber-Kawasaki stirring dynamics, while in \cite{BS, KS2, KS3}, they considered stochastic Ising models with long range interactions and general spin-flip dynamics.
 The approach taken in these papers is based on comparing relevant annealed quantities of the system with special solutions (namely traveling/standing waves) of an associated reaction-diffusion equation.

-Recently, there have been a series of works on different stochastic spatial models which also exhibit asymptotic phase separation evolving according to \emph{classical} MCF.
-For instance, this was examined in the work of Etheridge, Freeman, and Penington \cite{EFP2017} for a ternary branching Brownian motion (BBM) subject to a majority voting mechanism and also for a version of the Spatial-Lambda-Fleming-Viot (S$\La$FV)-process.
-Furthermore, a variety of other stochastic spatial models (namely interacting particle systems) were considered by Huang and Durrett \cite{DH2021}.
-These included two types of perturbations of the voter model, and a sexual reproduction model subject to fast stirring dynamics.
-These two papers did not rely at all on PDE techniques, and instead, proposed a more ``probabilistic approach'' for analyzing the large-scale dynamics of these models.
+Recently, there have been a series of works on different spatial stochastic processes modelling biological systems, which also exhibit asymptotic phase separation evolving according to \emph{classical} MCF.
+For instance, this was examined in the work of Etheridge, Freeman, and Penington \cite{EFP2017} for a ternary branching Brownian motion (BBM) subject to a majority voting mechanism, and also for a version of the Spatial-Lambda-Fleming-Viot (SLFV)-process.
+This version of the SLFV was introduced to model the behaviour of hybrid zones arising in populations exhibiting selection against heterozygosity (see \cite{EFP2017} for details.)
+Huang and Durrett \cite{DH2021} further analyzed several interacting particle systems modelling ecological phenomena.
+These included a sexual (bi-parental) reproduction model subject to fast stirring dynamics and two perturbations of the voter model: the Lotka-Volterra perturbation, introduced by Neuhauser and Pacala \cite{NeuhauserPacala} as an individual-based model for competition between species, and the nonlinear voter model of Molofsky et al. \cite{molo}, which was introduced to study co-existence of competing species.

-In the two previously mentioned works \cite{EFP2017, DH2021}, the convergence results take place under certain regularity assumptions on $p$ and up until the first time when MCF forms singularities (call this $\mathrm{T}$).
-Our main motives in this paper are as follows: (1) to prove convergence results under minimal regularity assumptions on the function $p$, and (2) to extend these convergence results to be \emph{global in time}, and (3) to demonstrate how one can prove generalized front propagation convergence results using purely probabilistic techniques.
+The proofs in \cite{EFP2017, DH2021} did not rely at all on PDE techniques, and instead proposed a more ``probabilistic approach'' for analyzing the large-scale dynamics of these models.
+The convergence results in these papers take place under certain regularity assumptions on $p$, and hold up until the first time when the MCF forms singularities.
+Our main motives in this paper are as follows: (1) to prove convergence results under minimal regularity assumptions on the function $p$, (2) to extend these convergence results to be \emph{global in time}, and (3) to demonstrate how one can prove generalized front propagation convergence results using purely probabilistic techniques.
+In particular, we prove that the biological models from \cite{EFP2017,DH2021} converge to generalized MCF, and thereby obtain information about the phase separation of these models globally in time, including in scenarios when the interfaces develop geometric singularities.
+We emphasize that global-in-time convergence means that we can determine the limiting behaviour of the model at all times, but that the convergence itself is locally uniformly in \emph{space-time}, as in \eqref{e.genericconv}.